Payne International Development Graduate Fellowship

 The fellowship is named in honor of longtime development champion, the late Congressman Donald Payne.
 The initiative is funded by USAID and administered by Howard University.
 Fellowship recipients can use the award to attend U.S. graduate programs throughout the country; they will join the USAID Foreign Service upon completion of the program, as long as they successfully complete the Payne Program and USAID entry requirements.

 Program Preferences: The Payne Fellowship is for students who can demonstrate a strong interest in a career with the Foreign Service of the USAID.
 The selection panel will consider candidates' academic work, statements of interest, letters of recommendation, and honors and awards, as well as their community, extracurricular, and leadership activities.
 Consideration will be given to qualified applicants who, in addition to outstanding leadership skills and academic achievement, demonstrate financial need.

 Service Obligation: Fellows who successfully complete the Payne Program and USAID Foreign Service entry requirements will receive appointments as USAID Foreign Service Officers.
-Each Payne Fellow who obtains a master's degree is committed to a minimum of three years of service as a USAID Foreign Service Officer.
+Each Payne Fellow who obtains a master's degree is committed to a minimum of five years of service as a USAID Foreign Service Officer.
 Candidates who do not successfully complete the Payne Program and the subsequent three year service obligation may be subject to a reimbursement obligation.

 Award Benefits: Two summer internships, one domestic the summer after selection and one

 overseas at a USAID Mission during the summer between the first and second

 years of graduate school.
 The Program provides stipends, transportation and